rod-trent/Copilot-for-Security/Prompts/Plugins/Red_Canary.md

 ## Red Canary Investigation - IP Address
-_Use the following to create a Promptbook with promptbookinputs : ip_address_
+_Use the following to create a Promptbook to execute an investigation in Red Canary based on the IP address of an endpoint with promptbookinputs : ip_address_
 ```
 In Red Canary, can you search for ip address <ip_address>?
 Be sure to return the Endpoint ID in your response if there is a match.
 ```